 This section will allow mapping of the outgoing fields / claims from the IDP to fields on Reward Gateway.

 Choose the unique identifier used to identify the member.
 If your scheme is Preloaded, you can choose between Payroll Number (Employee ID) or Email Address.
 If your scheme is on self-registration, this will be the Employee ID by default.

 SAML Identity Location

-There must be one field that is used to identify the employee and is mandatory to be selected.
-Clients can choose to send the employee identifier through the Name Identifier or as a separate attribute claim.
-If it is a separate attribute claim, clients need to make sure they include what the outgoing claim type or alias is.
+You can choose to send the employee identifier through the Name Identifier or as a separate attribute claim (under a different field, e.g. Email Address).
+If it is a separate attribute claim, you need to include what the outgoing alias is.

-If enabled, employees will be automatically provisioned (after an one time registration process).
+If enabled, we will automatically create an account for the employee after their first SSO login.
 The additional attributes configured above will be used to pre-populate the fields during the onboarding of the member.

-At this stage, clients can make some sample attempts / assertions to the service provider Assertion Consumer Service URL provided.
+At this stage, you can make a login attempt to test the integration.
 These attempts should be picked up automatically and in case of any errors, they will be displayed on the screen along with the assertion attempt.